-341. DEVELOPMENT OF BUSINESS INFORMATION (Credit, 3 hours).
-This course provides an understanding of the system development and modification process of computer information systems used in businesses.
-The topics covered include data flow diagrams, structured design, user interface design and system implementation.
-Prerequisites: MGMT 300, CMPS 290.
+320. HUMAN RESOURCES MANAGEMENT (Credit, 3 hours).
+Study of the personnel function and the importance of human resources in organizations, including personnel planning and forecasting, recruitment, selection, training and development, promotion, performance evaluation, employee compensations, the relationship with the environment and employee associations, and other relevant topics.
+Prerequisite: MGMT 300.
 360. LEGAL ENVIRONMENT OF BUSINESS (Credit, 3 hours).
 An introduction to the American legal system and to the inter-relationship of law, business, and ethics.
 The course examines the role of law in society; government regulation of business through administrative agencies, Congress, and the court systems; and the ethical responsibilities of businesses.
 Prerequisite: Junior standing, MGMT 300.